rayyanhussain2/bookstore-management-C/README.md

 - **User Interface**: Although there were initial plans to use a front-end library like GTK+ or raygui, due to time constraints, the project is currently terminal-based, providing a simple text-based interface for users.

-- **Error Handling**: The project implements proper error handling mechanisms to manage scenarios such as invalid user inputs, book not found, out-of-stock books, and file read/write errors.
+- **Error Handling**: The project implements proper error handling mechanisms to manage scenarios such as invalid user inputs, book not found, and file read/write errors.
 This ensures smooth and reliable functioning of the system.

 - **Efficiency Optimization**: The project focuses on efficiency optimization to minimize time complexity for critical operations.
 AVL trees offer a logarithmic time complexity for insertion, searching, and deletion, ensuring optimal performance even with a large number of books.